Marklong7/Dillard_return_forecasting/README.md

 ### Week2: -> Oct.20
+- Figured out the correct sequence of columns in the csv files and successfully set primary keys and correct data type for all SQL tables.
+Maked sure that there are no duplicated primary keys.
+- Dropped all unknown columns that do not appear on the schema from all SQL tables.
 - Brainstorm on business question
 - Come up with ways to incorporate external data to enrich the dataset: state population data, weather, holiday, weekend
 - Continue data exploration and data cleaning